-As January approaches a lot of regular gym goers are dreading the new year’s resolution rush that fills the gym.
-The first few weeks are awful for finding any piece of free gym equipment and what is usually an hour workout can turn into two hours of what seemed like a pretty pointless session.
+As January approaches many regular gym goers are dreading the rush of new year’s resolution gym members that fill every gym at the beginning of every new year.
+The first few weeks can be awful for finding a piece of free gym equipment and what is usually a one hour workout can turn into two hours of what seemed like a pretty pointless session.
 However, within a few weeks this rush soon starts to fade away.
 This is the part of this chaotic month that upsets me the most.
 The drop off.
 The unsuccessful resolutions.

 But why are they unsuccessful?
 Is it the crazy rush that scares them away?
 Or is it a lack of knowledge?
 They have their resolutions, i.e. ‘goals’ but maybe this is more of a dream at this point and this dream is in need of some stepping stones to turn it into a more realistic goal.
 Dream big!
 So when they do not achieve anything or see results within the first few weeks, it disheartens them along with the queues for equipment and not knowing what to do in front of a crowded room and grumpy regulars.
 This is where it is important to plan out a journey, not for them to jump in to the deep end.
 As a fitness professional, you can step up and help these individuals set their SMART goals.

 A SMART goal is defined as one that is specific, measurable, achievable, relevant, and time-bound.
 Below is an indication of what each criterion involves in a SMART goal.

 The goal should explain exactly what you want to do and clearly define your intended result.
 This is the ‘what’, ‘why’, and ‘how’ of the SMART goal.

 Goals need to be measurable to give you the confirmation you need that you have achieved your target.
 The entire statement should be a measure for an overall goal.
 However, there are usually short-term or smaller stepping stones built within it.
 Planning your process in a specific timeframe with numerical targets allows you to carry out these steps for something that may have seemed impossible when you started.